Camavellani/Assignment_6/README.md

 https://www.youtube.com/watch?v=HKTyOUx9Wf4

-This is a helpful video about the basics of the unittest framework in Python.
+This is a helpful video about the basics of the unittest framework in Python that is used for automated testing.
 The code that I used to follow along is uploaded as "unittest_practice.py" in this repository.